tabarra/txAdmin/docs/menu.md

 ### Permissions
-Anybody who you would like to give permissions to open the menu in-game, must have a txAdmin account with either their Discord or Cfx.re identifiers tied to it.
+Anybody who you would like to give permissions to open the menu in-game, must have a txAdmin account with either their Discord or Cfx identifiers tied to it.

 ***If you do not have any of these identifiers attached, you will not be able to access the menu***